touzet/pampa/README.md

 ### Output files (-o)

-Name of the main output file, in TSV format.
-This file contains the list of species found for each mass spectrum.
+This option enables you to specify the name of the main output file in TSV format.
+You can include the desired path to the directory where the file should be created.
+If the specified directory does not exist, it will be created automatically.

+For each spectrum, the output file will give the best assignment, based the highest number of marker peptides.
+It contains the following information:
+- Peaks from the spectrum that match the marker petides,
+- Score: the total number of marker peptides,
+- Assignment: largest subtree of the taxonomy that is compatible with the marker peptides found,
+- Rank: Taxonomic rank of the assignment (e.g. species, genus, family),
+- Species: the list of species supporting the assignment.

 Two other accompanying files are automatically created, in the same directory.

-- detail_<outputfile> (TSV file): this file contains the detail of the assignment (which markers are found for which species)
+- detail_&lt;outputfile&gt; (TSV file): this file contains the detail of the assignment (which markers are found for which species).
+It alos provides the intensity of the peaks used in the assignment.
-- report_<outputfile> (TXT file): this file contains a report on the run's inputs (number of mass spectra, number of species tested,  parameters...)
+- report_@lt;outputfile&lt; (TXT file): this file contains a report on the run's inputs (number of mass spectra, number of species tested,  parameters...)

 ### Organism selection (-- mammals, -l)